 Attorney: Oregon’s School Exclusion Bill Makes Medical Exemptions MORE Difficult to Obtain

-- Bill to exclude children from public school, private school, and day care if missing just one vaccine will be voted on in the Oregon House of Representatives Monday
+- Bill to exclude children from public school, private school, and day care if missing just one vaccine will be voted on in the Oregon House of Representatives Monday.
+School exclusion is not good for Oregon.

-- Colorado and Washington State defeated similar bills
+- Colorado and Washington State defeated similar school exclusion bills

 - Opponents to HB 3063 say school exclusion is discriminatory and violates the right to privacy and medical freedom

-- Lawyer Robert Snee says proposed amendment makes it HARDER for medically fragile children to get medical exemptions
+- Lawyer Robert Snee says proposed amendment makes it HARDER for medically fragile children to get medical exemptions.
+So they may face school exclusion and medical hardship

 Some Oregon lawmakers are pushing hard to pass HB 3063, a bill that Republican Kim Thatcher has dubbed the “Forcible Injections Act.”